JakeChrist/LLMMemorySystem/docs/cognitive_scheduler.md

 Dreaming is automatically stopped after `T_alarm` seconds to prevent endless sleep.
 Any user activity immediately wakes the scheduler and cancels running engines.

+The scheduler forwards the agent's configured LLM backend to both the thinking and dreaming engines so background activities use the same model as interactive conversations.